 The anomalous event signatures database is a collection of event signatures for EUID root processes, each of which by itself constitutes a potential anomaly in root behavior.
-These event signatures are specified manually, and include events such as a process with effective UID root writing to /bin/\ or exec'ing a shell.
+These event signatures are specified manually, and include events such as a process with effective UID root writing to /bin/ or exec'ing a shell.

 An example of a benign activity signature was introduced earlier in Figure 3.
 While these are manually specified in our prototype, in the future, however, we envision obtaining this class of activity signatures automatically.
-This can be accomplished by first running the system in a protected environment guaranteed to be free of malicious activity (similar to the techniques used in studies such as [19] for learning normal program behavior) and monitoring for anomalous events.
+This can be accomplished by first running the system in a protected environment guaranteed to be free of malicious activity (similar to the techniques used in studies such as [10] for learning normal program behavior) and monitoring for anomalous events.
 An automatic process for determining correlated events to form the activity and another process for deriving a generic signature that considers activity invariants might then be used.

 Efficient Signature Matching in Rootsense.

 In Rootsense, the events are analyzed in parallel by the Root Misbehavior Detector and the Root Penetration Detector.
-The detection engines employ the following hash-table data structures to speedup the pattern matching process: (i) a signatures hashtable, for fast lookup of signatures (value) whose first events conform to the <subsystem,event-type> (key) of the observed event, (ii) a state machines hashtable, for fast look-up of state machines (value) whose wait-for events conform to the <subsystem,event-type> (key) of the observed event, and (iii) an anomalous event signatures hashtable, for fast lookup of event signatures (value) conforming to the (subsystem,event-type) (key) of the observed event.
+The detection engines employ the following hash-table data structures to speedup the pattern matching process: (i) a signatures hash-table, for fast look-up of signatures (value) whose first events conform to the <subsystem,event-type> (key) of the observed event, (ii) a state machines hash-table, for fast look-up of state machines (value) whose wait-for events conform to the <subsystem,event-type> (key) of the observed event, and (iii) an anomalous event signatures hash-table, for fast look-up of event signatures (value) conforming to the <subsystem, event-type> (key) of the observed event.
 The termination status of the state machine determines the state of the system and whether or not the response mechanism is invoked.
+Due to space constraints, further details on implementation optimizations is provided in an extended version of this paper [27].